 As part of this evolution, we also created a new long-term incentive program beginning with the 2019-2021 performance cycle, referred to as the "Growth Performance Plan."
 Under the Growth Performance Plan, participants (including the Named Officers) are granted a target number of unearned performance-based restricted stock units ("PBRSUs") at the beginning of each three-year performance cycle, which may be earned and, if earned, will vest following the conclusion of the performance period on the basis of the achievement of performance goals determined by the P&O Committee.
-This structure differs from our legacy long-term incentive program, known as the "Long-Term Global Growth Program," under which award opportunities were established for participants, including the Named Officers, at the beginning of the three-year performance cycle, but restricted stock units were only granted following the conclusion of the performance period, and were then subject to an additional three-year time-based vesting period.
+This structure differs from our legacy long-term incentive program, known as the "Long-Term Global Growth Program," under which award opportunities were established for participants, including the Named Officers, at the beginning of the three-year performance cycle, but restricted stock units were only granted following the conclusion of the performance period.
 The just-completed 2018-2020 performance cycle was the last performance cycle under the legacy Long-Term Global Growth Program.